Mode of StudyFull-time, Part-time

 Qualifications or experience

-- A second-class honours degree or equivalent professional experience and/or qualifications, such as the Chartered Institute of MarketIng Diploma in Marketing.
+- A second-class honours degree or equivalent professional experience and/or qualifications.

 English language requirements